Pat Swilling: Professional career

 The New Orleans Saints drafted Swilling in the third round of the 1986 NFL Draft.
 The Saints fielded fierce defenses in 1991 and 1992, led by the best linebacker unit in the history of the league.
 In 1991, he had 17 sacks and was named NFL Defensive Player of the Year.
 In 1992, linebackers Rickey Jackson, Vaughan Johnson, Sam Mills, and Swilling, also known as the Dome Patrol, all played in the Pro Bowl, and the Saints led the league in quarterback sacks.
 Despite its tenacious defense, the team lost in the first round each time it made the playoffs during this time.

 Swilling was traded to the Detroit Lions in 1993 for draft picks.
 In order to sign him, Detroit had to "unretire" the legendary Joe Schmidt’s number 56.
 In his first year with Detroit he made it to his fifth and final Pro Bowl.
 The Detroit Lions qualified for the playoffs in both of Swilling's seasons with the team, being eliminated each time, in the first round, by the Green Bay Packers.
-He signed as a free agent with the Los Angeles Raiders in April of 1995.
-He finished his career with 107.5 sacks.
+He signed as a free agent with the then-Los Angeles Raiders in April of 1995, prior to the franchise's return to Oakland later that year.
+Swilling played as a defensive end in three of the next four seasons for the Raiders, starting every game before retiring after the 1996 season.
+After a season away, he returned to Oakland for one more season and finished his professional career with 107.5 sacks.

-Swilling lost all six playoff games he played in; no other player in NFL history has more losses, in the postseason, without a win.
+Swilling was on the losing side of all six playoff games he played in; no other player in NFL history has more losses in the postseason without a win.